Compare FORTRADE Versus NORDFX and IC Markets broker accounts.

 Customer support is essential when trading.
 Even professional traders will eventually need the help of ForTrade or NordFX support.
-This is especially true of traders who are starting from a position of little knowledge.
-If you are starting out you will want to make sure the ForTrade and NordFX support is always available when you need them.
-ForTrade and NordFX customer support is not just useful.
-It is crucial to your trading success!
+Customer support is especially important for traders starting with little knowledge.
+If you are starting out, you will want to ensure the ForTrade and NordFX support is always available when needed.
+ForTrade and NordFX customer support is not just useful. broker customer support is crucial to your trading success!

 ForTrade Vs NordFX Live Chat